Prudential Headquarters: Prudential Plaza

-Prudential's current main headquarters, Prudential Plaza, opened in 1960 on the site of the former home office buildings during the New Newark era when modernist buildings were built downtown.
+Prudential's main headquarters, Prudential Plaza, opened in 1960 on the site of the former home office buildings during the New Newark era when modernist buildings were built downtown.
 The International style building is one of the tallest and most prominent on the Newark skyline.
 The facade of Vermont marble includes 1,600 windows set in aluminum frames.
+It was designed by Voorhees, Walker, Smith, Smith and Haines The lobby of the building was originally adorned with triptych of mosaics designed by Hildreth Meiere entitled "The Pillars of Hercules".
+The panels had been removed and put in storage; two were formally installed at the Center for Hellenic Studies in Washington, D.C., and another in Newark Museum.

 On August 1, 2004, the U.S. Department of Homeland Security announced the discovery of terrorist threats against the Plaza prompting large-scale security measures such as concrete barriers and internal security changes such as X-ray machines.

-The lobby of the building was originally adorned with triptych of mosaics designed by Hildreth Meiere entitled "The Pillars of Hercules".
-The panels had been removed and put in storage; two were formally installed at the Center for Hellenic Studies in Washington, D.C., and another in Newark Museum.

 Prudential Tower

 In 2011, Prudential announced plans to construct another office tower near the Plaza headquarters.
 The company had received a $250 million urban transit tax credit from the state which required that it create new jobs and build within walking distance of a transit hub.
 The site of the $444 million 650,000 sqft tower is on Broad Street just west of Military Park.
 Construction began in July 2013.
 The exterior of the tower was completed in January 2015 and the building opened in July 2015.